dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 ## Marking a hydratable component

-Marking a component as hydratable is very simple.
+Marking a component as hydratable is pretty simple...

-> This is what the v1 prototype looks like.
-I have an alternative api idea I might work on at some point...

 ~~~html
 <script>